-Financial conditions globally continue to experience volatility following the U.S. led financial crisis in 2008, which impacted numerous financial institutions globally, and more recently the escalating financial turmoil in Europe.
-Each has created considerable uncertainty as a result of excessive government debt levels in some countries and the unprecedented steps being taken to avert a full blown global crisis.
-These factors may impact the ability of the Company to issue debt and equity in the future and to issue it on terms that are reasonable to the Company.
-Although there have been signs of economic recovery, volatility and market turmoil may continue and, as a result, the Company's business, financial condition, results of operations and share price could be adversely impacted.
+Unfavorable general economic conditions in the U.S., such as a recession or economic slowdown, unfavorable economic conditions and financial and political uncertainties in some countries may impact the ability of the Company to issue debt and equity in the future and to issue it on terms that are reasonable to the Company.
+Any economic volatility and market turmoil may adversely impact the Company's financial condition, results of operations, and share price.